 In some situations, we need to lean on the talents of a reconstruction expert to help analyze all the evidence and recreate how the accident unfolded.
 A reconstruction expert can also create a 3-D or computer model that helps bring the accident alive for a jury.

+How do you determine fault in a sideswipe accident?
+The lawyers at MG law can help you determine fault and help you bring a successful claim for damages.
 Sideswipe accidents cause considerable damage to vehicles, which must be fixed.
-Motorists can also suffer serious injuries, including concussions, fractures, and back injuries that require tens of thousands of dollars in medical care.
+Motorists can also suffer serious injuries.
+Side-swipe accident injuries include- concussions, fractures, and back injuries that require tens of thousands of dollars in medical care.

-At MG Law, we fight to get our clients the maximum compensation they are entitled to under the law.
+Determining fault in a sideswipe accident and getting compensated for your damages on your own can be difficult.
+At MG Law, our attorneys fight to get our clients the maximum compensation they are entitled to under the law.
 Reach out to us today to schedule your free consultation with a member of our team.